 Astigmatism is a condition caused by an asymmetrically shaped cornea, one that is shaped more similar to a football than a sphere.
 This shaping can cause distorted or blurred vision.
 The toric lens is an exciting new technology that works to neutralize the effects of an oval-shaped cornea and produce clear distance vision.
 By replacing your natural lens with a toric lens, future instances of cataracts are also eliminated.

-At Infocus Eye Care, Dr. Ida Alul and Dr. Patricia Buehler place toric lenses in the exact same manner as all other intraocular lens surgeries.
+At Infocus Eye Care, Dr. Ida Alul, Dr. Patricia Buehler and Dr. Meryl Sundy place toric lenses in the exact same manner as all other intraocular lens surgeries.
 With IOL lens replacement surgery, your natural lens is removed and a toric lens is inserted in its place through a tiny, painless incision in your cornea.
 For many patients this procedure produces immediate results.

 Approximately 95 percent of patients who receive toric lenses are able to see distant objects without the use of glasses or contacts.
 This increased range of vision can make everyday activities much more enjoyable.
 Without having to worry about the hindrance of glasses or the maintenance of contact lenses for distance, you are free to focus on whatever activity you are currently participating in.